wimdecorte/LE-dns-challenge-fms/README.md

 - line 21 by adding your hosted zone id
 - line 26 by adding your domain name

-For DigitalOcean:
+### For Digital Ocean:
-Create a DigitalOcean API token with “Write” access to your account’s DNS.
-This token will be stored in `/etc/certbot/digitalocean.ini` for Certbot to use.
-See the DigitalOcean documentation for steps on creating the token: https://docs.digitalocean.com/reference/api/create-personal-access-token/
-Make sure the API token has only domain-related permissions and is kept secure.
+Create a Digital Ocean Token with the following permissions:

+Required scopes:
+- `domain:read` - Read domain and DNS record information
+- `domain:create` - Create DNS records (for ACME challenge)
+- `domain:delete` - Delete DNS records (cleanup after validation)

+**Do NOT select:**
+- Droplet permissions
+- Load balancer permissions
+- Any other non-domain permissions

+The token will be stored securely in `/etc/certbot/digitalocean.ini` with 600 permissions (readable only by root).

+See Digital Ocean's documentation: https://docs.digitalocean.com/reference/api/create-personal-access-token/

 The scripts will use sudo where appropriate.
 For the renewal script, if you want to schedule that as a FileMaker Server script with the default fmserver account, you will have to set the NOPASSWD option in the sudoers file (see the blog post for more details).

 ## To Do

 Email me your suggestions or add them as an issue on this repo.